Wayside Celtic F.C.

 Wayside Celtic F.C. is an Irish association football club based in Kilternan, Dún Laoghaire–Rathdown.
-Their senior men's competes in the Leinster Senior League.
-They also have a women's team who play in the Dublin Women's Soccer League.
+They have 3 senior men's teams competing in the Leinster Senior League.
+They also have over 20 School Boy teams competing in the Dublin and District Schoolboys/Girls League.
+Since the club's formation in 1948 it has prided itself on being 100% Amateur.